chapter 10

 Trot Hops

-Trot hops are used when the rider needs to slow down when in canter because their gap is too tight or to speed up when in walk because their gap is too large.
+Trot hops are used when the rider needs to slow down when in canter because their gap is too small or to speed up when walking because their gap is too large.

 In the demo video, you can see the rider performing a mini trot step from a walk.